Coastal Bluff: 1994 & 1995: early career

 Coastal Bluff made his racecourse debut in a maiden race over five furlongs at Redcar Racecourse on 6 July 1994.
 He started a 16/1 outsider but finished well to take second, three quarters of a length behind the winner Tomal.
 He did not race again that year.

 Coastal Bluff made his first appearance for almost nine months when he finished unplaced in a maiden at Warwick on 1 April 1995, and then recorded his first victory sixteen days later when he took a similar event at Nottingham Racecourse by three and a half lengths.
 For the remainder of the season he was campaigned in handicap races and ran five more times.
 He finished fifth at Thirsk Racecourse in May, fourth at Newmarket in early June and second when favourite for a more valuable event at York two weeks later.
 After a two-month break he returned to finish third under 138 pounds at Newcastle Racecourse before ending his season at Ascot in October.
-Ridden by Darley, he was restrained in the early stages before taking the lead inside the final furlong to win by neck from the Richard Hannon-trained Fire Dome.
+Ridden by Darley, he was restrained in the early stages before taking the lead inside the final furlong to win by a neck from the Richard Hannon-trained Fire Dome.